Active Directory Integration Guide - Secure Operations via Twingate & LDAPS

 2. Missing AD permissions

-1. Password reset operations fail because the service account lacks the required delegated rights.
+1. Password reset or account unlock operations fail because the service account lacks the required delegated rights.